 - Non-phone (this is a plus if you need non-phone work)

 - Some people find they really enjoy the nature of the work

 And here are the not-so-good things about it:

 - Keeping up with your time.
 The company I worked for required me to track my time and send them an invoice.
 Not sure if they all work this way.

 - Monthly pay

-- No Paypal (with the exception of iSoftStone who does have a Paypal option).
+- Paypal not an option.
 I know you may not think this is bad if you don't like getting paid with Paypal, but I prefer it.
 When I did search evaluation, the options were check or direct deposit.

 - Not so easy to do around the kids.
 While this is non-phone and would seem ideal to do around kids, it's not.
 The fact that you must track your time makes it rather tedious where interruptions are common.
 And if you have kids at home with you, you probably get interrupted often.
 I would advise trying to do the work while they're at school or in the bed.

 - Not always consistent.
 Sometimes the work comes and goes.

 - Contract-based employment.
 If your contract doesn't renew, you don't have a job.
 And you can never be sure that your contract will get renewed.